Threat Vector

 PHISHING SIMULATION & AWARENESS TRAINING

 Equip your employees with the knowledge and tools they need to identify and respond to phishing attempts and other email-based threats.
-Educate people as individuals and focus your training efforts where needed most; you can drastically reduce the risk of successful attacks.
+Educate people as individuals and focus your training efforts where needed most to drastically reduce the risk of successful attacks.

 SYSTEM & NETWORK SECURITY